 Do you have a favorite room?
 I think the living room is my favorite.
 The textures and mix of subtle with bold color and the pop of wild pattern on the coffee table is perfection…but maybe the powder room is tied for first.

-Have a space you’d like to have featured on HOH?
-Fill out the contact form and include a link to a few images.
-I’d love to check it out!
+Want your home featured on HOH?
+Fill out the contact form and include a link to visuals and contact info to be considered.